5 August 2024

-Nordic Biomaterials by CHEMARTS inspires students to combine design and material science for new cellulose-driven concepts and ideas.
-Combining natural materials with advanced technologies offers new possibilities for sustainable development within existing and emerging industries.
+Nordic Biomaterials by CHEMARTS (CHEM-E0165) inspires students to combine design and material science for new cellulose-driven concepts and ideas.
+Combining natural materials with advanced technologies offer new possibilities for sustainable development within existing and emerging industries.